Skip to Content

 • Minimum class standing: Sophomore

-• Live in a beautiful harbor city with a semitropical climate
+• A student posing in front of Itsukushima in Miyajima Island, Japan.Study and live in a beautiful harbor city with a semitropical climate and stunning mountains.

-• Choose from a range of Japanese society and culture courses taught in English and eight levels of Japanese language
+• Choose from a range of Japanese society and culture courses taught in English, as well as eight levels of Japanese language courses.

-• Practice Japanese and make a friend with a Japanese conversation partner, who will help you adjust to your new home and introduce you to Japanese culture
+• Practice Japanese and make a friend with a native conversation partner, who will help you adjust to your new home and introduce you to Japanese culture.